 Obesity, Diabetes And Apples

 Including more fruits in your diet is the very first step towards maintaining an ideal body weight and diabetes prevention.
 This is because fruits are chock full of antioxidants and beneficial compounds that offer a number of health benefits.
-One fruit in particular – apple (no points for guessing!) can be especially helpful in preventing diabetes and losing weight!
+One fruit in particular – apple (no points for guessing!)

 Researchers of the University of Iowa recently conducted a detailed study on apples, ready and expecting to find beneficial effects on diabetes and obesity risk.
 However, to their pleasant surprise they found many other health benefits as well.